PROJECT SITE DESCRIPTION AND LOCATION

 ACCESSIBILITY

-* Philippine Airlines flies from Clark, Pampanga to Catarman daily and Clark, Pampanga to Calbayog 3X a week.
+* Philippine Airlines also flies 4X a week from Manila to Catarman and Manila to Calbayog.
 Flight time is 1 hour and 30 minutes.
 From the airport a 45 minute land trip to Allen after which a 30 minute speedboat ride or 2 hour motorized boat ride to Naranjo Islands will take the guests to Medio Island.

 * Cebu has become an international gateway to Japan, Singapore, Brunei, Malaysia Indonesia, Thailand, Hong Kong and Australia.
 A night cruise from Cebu may be arranged to bring the tourists to the island giving them enough time to rest before indulging in the beaches of Medio Island.